Qihoo360/360-LLaMA-Factory/needle_haystack_evaluation/README.md

 ### eval
 batch_size: 1

+### needle haystack configuration
+needle_context_lengths: [240, 480, 958, 1918]  # Context lengths in tokens
+needle_depth_percents: [0, 25, 50, 75, 100]    # Needle positions as percentages
+needle_text: "The secret key is 42 alpha bravo."  # Text to find in context
+needle_question: "What is the secret key?"      # Question about the needle
 ```

 ### Configuration Parameters

+#### Basic Parameters
 - **model_name_or_path**: HuggingFace model identifier or local path
 - **finetuning_type**: Must be `full` for evaluation (required for proper template encoding)
 - **task**: Must be `needle_haystack_proper` (uses the fixed dataset implementation)